Ocean Waves: Internationally

 In 2008, distribution company Wild Bunch announced that it had licensed the film to a number of European releasing companies, including Optimum.
 It was released in the UK under the title Ocean Waves on January 25, 2010 shortly before the planned theatrical release of Ponyo, as part of the Studio Ghibli Collection.

 United States

 Disney originally had the rights of distribution of Ocean Waves in United States, but they never released the film onto any home media platform, likely due to its more mature content when compared to most Ghibli movies.

 In 2016, GKIDS announced that they would release Ocean Waves in limited North American theaters starting on December 28 of that year and expanding during early 2017.
 It was later released on US and Canada from January 3, to March 24, 2017.
 The film earned US$12,039 upon its screenings on December 28, 2016.

-The film was released on DVD and Blu-ray by GKIDS on April 18, 2017, with only the Japanese audio with English subtitles.
+The film was released on DVD and Blu-ray by GKIDS under Universal Pictures Home Entertainment on April 18, 2017, with only the Japanese audio with English subtitles.
+As of December 2022 a dubbed version had not been released, making it the only Ghibli production that is not a short film to not have an English dub.